awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost-tuning.md

 # Tune an XGBoost Model<a name="xgboost-tuning"></a>

 *Automatic model tuning*, also known as hyperparameter tuning, finds the best version of a model by running many jobs that test a range of hyperparameters on your dataset\.
-You choose the tunable hyperparameters, a range of values for each, and an objective metric\.
-You choose the objective metric from the metrics that the algorithm computes\.
-Automatic model tuning searches the hyperparameters chosen to find the combination of values that result in the model that optimizes the objective metric\.
+You choose the tunable hyperparameters, a range of values for each, and an evaluation metric\.
+You choose the evaluation metric from the metrics that the algorithm computes\.
+Automatic model tuning searches the hyperparameters chosen to find the combination of values that result in the model that optimizes the evaluation metric\.

 **Note**
 Automatic model tuning for XGBoost 0\.90 is only available from the SDKs, not from the Amazon SageMaker console\.